D01 - Manage risks, issues, and change requests

 This management activity belongs to the Daily Management activity group: It’s done daily.

 We should manage risks, issues, and change requests proactively.
-When you identify a new item, record it in the Follow-Up Register immediately.
-Then, assign its follow-up activities to one of the team members, and start planning responses to the item.
+When you identify a new item, you should record it in the Follow-Up Register immediately.
+Then, assign its follow-up activities to a custodian (one of the team members) and start planning responses for the item.
 You must be continuously in contact with team members and other stakeholders to identify risks and issues.

-You can get help from other team members or even external stakeholders to respond to items.
-In complicated cases, you can gather the whole team and facilitate a workshop for all of them to suggest a response together using the wisdom of the crowd.
-In critical cases, involve the sponsor as well, and seek their approval for your response plan.
+You can get help from other team members, or even external stakeholders, to respond to items.
+In complicated cases, you can gather the whole team and facilitate a workshop for all of them to suggest a collective response using the wisdom of the crowd.
+In critical cases, you should involve the sponsor as well and seek their approval for your response plan.

-The main goal is to respond to all risks, issues, and change requests proactively instead of letting them resolve automatically.
-Doing so will give us control, and the possibility to get the best results.
+The main goal is to respond to risks, issues, and change requests proactively rather than letting them resolve automatically.
+Doing so will give us control and the possibility of getting the best results.

-Relying on your memory or on unstructured notes takes too much mental energy and has the risk of forgetting items.
-That’s why it’s best to have a simple register, and the discipline to record items as soon as they are identified.
+Relying on your memory or on unstructured notes takes too much mental energy and runs the risk of forgetting items.
+That’s why it’s best to have a simple register and the self-discipline to record items as soon as they are identified.

-It takes too much time and energy to manage all items, and that’s why you need to assign them to team members.
-In addition to spreading the work, it also helps align everyone to the same goal.
+It takes too much time and energy to manage all the items, and that’s why you need to assign custodians.
+In addition to spreading the work, it also helps align everyone with the same goal.

-Don’t add too much assessment information to the Follow-Up Register – it’s counterproductive.
+- Don’t add too much assessment information to the Follow-Up Register.

-To ensure that all items are closed properly, you can define thresholds, and oblige yourself and the others to close items within that threshold.
+- To ensure that all items are closed properly, you can define thresholds and oblige yourself and others to close items within that threshold.

-Avoid general, unactionable responses.
-Responses must be something the team can implement and the person responsible for following up on the item can measure.
+- Avoid generic, unactionable responses.
+Responses must be something the team can implement and the custodian can measure.

-Don’t spend all of your time firefighting (managing issues) without paying attention to risks – unmanaged risks are a major source of issues.
+- Don’t spend all of your time firefighting (managing issues) without paying attention to risks, as unmanaged risks are a major source of future issues.